joseraeiro/Work/README.md

 Please bear in my mind that it requires vt-py to work. https://virustotal.github.io/vt-py/ and how to install https://virustotal.github.io/vt-py/howtoinstall.html

 Other than that, please enjoy and remember that any alteration you make to it you must license it in the same manner that I did.
 Keep it open to others.
-Share the love!

 2 - Rules created in Wazuh while trying to reduce the Sysmon false positives in a Domain Controller and other Windows Servers.